 Make Time for Physicals

-Annual exams and blood tests give your doctor valuable information about your heart and risk factors.
-If you have heart disease or a condition that increases your risk, medication or lifestyle changes may help control your condition.
+Annual exams and blood tests give your doctor important information about your heart and risk factors.
+They can help you with lifestyle changes or medications to reduce your risk of heart disease.

-Your doctor may not bring up your heart health unless you do.
-Doctors are less likely to address heart health with women than with men.
+Your doctor may not bring up your heart health.
+Doctors are less likely to address heart health with women.
 Only 40% of women surveyed by the Women’s Heart Alliance had a heart health assessment during a routine physical.
-If you don’t mention your heart health, your doctor might not either.
+If your doctor doesn't mention it, make sure you do.